-DHS/FEMA has announced the FY 2022 Nonprofit Security Grant Program (NSGP) in the amount of \$250.15 million, available nationwide for U.S. nonprofit organizations that are determined to be at high-risk of terrorist attack.
+DHS/FEMA has announced the FY 2023 Nonprofit Security Grant Program (NSGP) in the amount of \$305 million, available nationwide for U.S. nonprofit organizations that are determined to be at high-risk of terrorist or other extremist attack.
 The NSGP also seeks to integrate the preparedness activities of nonprofit organization with broader state and local preparedness efforts.

-Of the \$250.15 million, \$125 million is available to nonprofits located in designated urban areas (NSGP-UA), and \$125 million is available to nonprofits located outside designated urban areas (NSGP-S).
+Of the \$305 million, \$152.5 million is available to nonprofits located in designated urban areas (NSGP-UA), and \$152.5 million is available to nonprofits located outside designated urban areas (NSGP-S).